Keep Lincoln County Beautiful

 A great opportunity to get rid of big and bulky trash and litter.

-Propane Cylinders-8 tanks
+Propane tanks 58 each

-The 2012 Great American Cleanup in Lincoln County was held April/May 2012.
+The 2015 Great American Cleanup in Lincoln County was held April/May 2015.
 Special dumpsters were put out in each district on selected weekends for major collection points of old appliances, tires, and other large items that are an eyesore.
 Lincoln County residents took advantage of the convenience for getting rid of large items of trash and debris, including old wire fencing and even a few old pianos.

 Let's really keep our communities cleaned up this year.
 Thanks for your help!